Nebraska Nursing License Requirements

 2. Submit the Application for Nursing.

 Applicants for a practical nurse license in Nebraska must demonstrate proof of age and citizenship status to support the application for licensure.
-Applicants must be at least 19 years of age to qualify for a practical nurse license.3 A list of acceptable documents is available on the Nebraska Department of Health and Human Services website.3 A recent, signed photograph in wallet size must also accompany the application.4 Certified transcripts from the nursing program completed should be forwarded directly to the Nebraska Department of Health and Human Services by the school.4 All applicable sections of the application form must be completed thoroughly, including Section H – Attestation, and bear original signatures where indicated.
+Applicants must be at least 19 years of age to qualify for a practical nurse license.3 A recent, signed photograph in wallet size must also accompany the application.4 Certified transcripts from the nursing program completed should be forwarded directly to the Nebraska Department of Health and Human Services by the school.4 All applicable sections of the application form must be completed thoroughly, including Section H – Attestation, and bear original signatures (not photocopies) where indicated.

 3. Register for and Take the National Council Licensure Examination for Practical Nurses.

-All practical nurses in Nebraska must take and earn a passing score on the National Council Licensure Examination for Practical Nurses (NCLEX-PN).5 The test is given and scored by Pearson VUE, a third party company retained by the Nebraska Department of Health and Human Services for the NCLEX-PN.5 Applicants should register with Pearson VUE after an application for licensure is submitted.6 After review of the application the applicant will receive an Authorization to Test to schedule the exam by e-mail if an e-mail address was provided to Pearson VUE or by regular mail if no e-mail address was provided.5
+All practical nurses in Nebraska must take and earn a passing score on the National Council Licensure Examination for Practical Nurses (NCLEX-PN).5 The test is given and scored by Pearson VUE, a third-party company retained by the Nebraska Department of Health and Human Services.5 Applicants should register with Pearson VUE after an application for licensure is submitted.6 After review of the application, the applicant will receive an Authorization to Test to schedule the exam by email if an email address was provided to Pearson VUE or by regular mail if no email address was provided.5

 3 Steps to Become a Registered Nurse in Nebraska

 1. Graduate from a Program in Registered or Professional Nursing.